loic-sharma/BaGet/docs/configuration.md

 - Azure Table Storage: `AzureTable`

 Each database engine requires a connection string to configure the connection.
-The conenction string format for each database engine is slightly different, a handy resource that can help figure the correct connection string out is available at [ConnectionStrings.com](https://www.connectionstrings.com/).
+The connection string format for each database engine is slightly different, a handy resource that can help figure the correct connection string out is available at [ConnectionStrings.com](https://www.connectionstrings.com/).

 You may configure the chosen database engine either using environment variables or by editing the `appsettings.json` file: